brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 NAT64 does what is says - It translates IPv6 addresses to IPv4 addresses.
 DNS64 is another beast entirely.
 It is a DNS proxy that looks at all DNS queries from the clients, and when an IPv6-only client tries to reach a fqdn that doesn't have a valid AAAA record, the DNS64 proxy will create an AAAA DNS record from the A record, and it will map this record to an IPv6 IP.

 There is a reserved, "well-known" IPv6 prefix that can be used for this translation: 64:ff9b::/96.
-A /96 prefix leaves 32-bits for addresses, and that is what we need - The entire IPv4 address space from 0.0.0.0-->255.255.255.255 fits there.
+A /96 prefix leaves 32-bits for hosts, and that is what we need - The entire IPv4 address space from 0.0.0.0-->255.255.255.255 fits there.
 So, the end of this IPv6 address will look like this: 64:ff9b::(ipv4-address-in-hex).
 Traffic to this mock AAAA record/IP will then be translated into an IPv4 address with NAT64 and then follow the IPv4 path to the destination.
 This whole process adds a few milliseconds on all lookups, but it isn't really noticable, it doesn't feel sluggish at all, at least not in my setup.

 **How it is done in a Fortigate firewall**